How to Implement AI in Your Business: Complete Guide

 Implementing AI in Business: the First Steps

 Rethink your business.
 Ask yourself where in your industry you can get a competitive advantage by applying AI.
-Or, by contrast, in what issues you lag behind and how AI can help you to get up to speed.
+Or, by contrast, in what issues you lag behind.
+Think about how can AI be used in business to get up to speed.
 For example, if your trouble is finding leads, consider using machine learning for prospecting, advertising, and cold pitching.
 A smart chatbot may be useful if you need to improve an on-site engagement.
-Think how you can add AI capabilities to already existing services.
-Some options are improving your website, optimizing marketing campaigns, enhancing customer service or building social strategy.
-Set measurable goals and address a technical expert for the advice.
+Think about how you can add AI capabilities to already existing services.
+Some options of how to use AI in business intelligence are:

 Goals